lijun816/familiar-java-themes/README.md

 # Familiar Java Themes
 This extension brings back the default color themes from your favorite Java IDEs, such as **[Eclipse][1]** and **[IntelliJ IDEA][2]**!
-Currently a work in progress, as only the editor theme and a few syntax highlighting themes have been completed.
+Currently a work in progress, as syntax highlighting has only a been implemented for a few Java-related languages.

 ## Screenshots
 *The screenshots below are taken with the [configuration tips][3] applied.*